Green Power Partnership

 - Avoid claiming emissions reductions not included in your purchase.
 In emissions markets regulated by cap and trade programs, such as with nitrogen oxides (NOx) and sulfur oxides (SOx), your organization can claim an emission reduction only if it buys and retires emission allowances.
 These allowances may be as part of, or separate from, buying RECs.

-- Use the terms “REC” and “offset” correctly in your claims.
-The term “offsets” has various definitions among greenhouse gas registries and programs.
-Often, RECs are not the same as offsets.
-In voluntary markets, offsets are emissions reductions that are achieved through projects that cause verifiable emissions reductions outside the scope of an organization’s direct or indirect emissions.
+- Use the terms "REC" and "offset" correctly in your claims.
+RECs are not offsets.
+The term "offsets" has various definitions among greenhouse gas registries and programs.
+In voluntary markets, offsets are emissions reductions that are achieved through projects that cause verifiable emissions reductions outside the scope of an organization's direct or indirect emissions.
 In regulated cap and trade programs, offsets can have a specific legal meaning as a noun.
-Describe your purchase as avoiding carbon emissions, such as “This purchase of RECs avoids __ tons of carbon dioxide (CO2).”
+Describe your purchase as reducing your organization's carbon footprint.

 - Use Emissions & Generation Resources Integrated Database (eGRID) utility subregion emissions rates when calculating carbon equivalencies. eGRID is a comprehensive inventory of environmental attributes of electric power systems.
 The preeminent source of air emission data for the electric power sector, eGRID is based on available plant-specific data for all U.S. electricity generating plants that provide power to the electric grid and report data to the U.S. government. eGRID contains air emission data for NOx, sulfur dioxide, CO2, and mercury.
 For assistance using this data, please contact your EPA account manager.